yjdeng9/DeepMSProfiler/README.md

 ## Hardware Requirements

-The ``DeepMSProfiler`` package is designed to support development in environments with CUDA capability, but it is also compatible with CPU-only environments.
+The ``DeepMSProfiler`` package is designed to support development in environments with CUDA capability(`CUDA VERSION=10.1`), but it is also compatible with CPU-only environments.
 The hardware requirements are as follows:

 - **Standard Computer:** The meta package requires a standard computer with sufficient RAM to support in-memory operations.